-When I saw the list, I happily realized that many of these indoor plants are actually growing at our home!
+When I saw the list, I happily realized that many of these indoor plants are actually thriving in our home!

-- they are extremely easy – almost impossible to kill really, and believe me I have killed plenty of plants, yet these have survived my brown thumbs
+- these indoor plants are extremely easy – almost impossible to kill really, and believe me I have killed plenty of plants, yet these have survived my brown thumbs

 - they are small to medium in size, so can be grown in small spaces